RumanKhalil66/RUMAN-KHALIL/README.md

 ## Support

-For support, email darkalphaxteamofficial@gmail.com or After deploying the bot you can join the CYBER-X support group by using the `.joinsup` command…
+For support, email khali738466@gmail.com or After deploying the bot you can join the Ruman-Md support group by using the `.joinsup` command…

 ## Feedback

-If you have any feedback, please reach out to us at darkalphaxteamofficial@gmail.com
+If you have any feedback, please reach out to us at khali738466@gmail.com

 ## Environment Variables